farcaster-project/RFCs/03-farcaster-architecture.md

 We segregated three main conceptual components: `client`, `daemon`, and `syncers`.

 - The `client` drives the swap,
-- the `daemon` orchestrates the swap protocol execution and
+- The `daemon` orchestrates the swap protocol execution and
-- the `syncer` maintains the protocol state and the blockchain state in sync
+- The `syncer` maintains the protocol state and the blockchain state in sync

 The figure below represents the general architecture based on these three main type of components.